Thicke and Juicy

 BY Brandon Voss

 Robin Thicke’s 2007 single “Lost Without U” made him the first male Caucasian artist to top Billboard’s R&B/hip-hop chart since George Michael’s “One More Try” in 1988, but that’s just the tip of Thicke’s tight connection with the gay community.
-Currently promoting his fourth album, Sex Therapy, as the opening act on Alicia Keys’s Freedom Tour (he makes a quick detour to Miami Gardens, Fla., on March 20 for the fifth annual Jazz in the Gardens music festival), the 33-year-old neo-soul singer-songwriter explains why he’ll happily ruin dinner to defend his gay friends — even those hip-hop chest-thumpers still in the closet.
+Currently promoting his fourth album, Sex Therapy, as the opening act on Alicia Keys’s Freedom Tour, the 33-year-old neo-soul singer-songwriter explains why he’ll happily ruin dinner to defend his gay friends — even those hip-hop chest-thumpers still in the closet.

 The Advocate: How conscious are you of your gay fan base?
 Because although babies aren’t technically made during our process, we also enjoy baby-making music.

 Robin Thicke: Well, maybe I’m inspiring some adoptions.
 [Laughs] As long as my music promotes love and intimacy, it’s all good.
 You never really know who likes you until someone comes up and says they like your music, but I’m always surprised when anyone likes it.